fedora-infra/python-fedora/doc/django.rst

 Add ``fedora.django.auth`` to ``INSTALLED_APPS``.

+Finally, run ``python manage.py syncdb`` to add the models for the added app to the database.

 .. warning::
     The ``User.first_name`` and ``User.last_name`` attributes are always empty since FAS does not have any equivalents.
 The ``name``